Ceceilia M. Markham, DMD Orthodontist is now Warrington Orthodontics.

 The type of treatment you choose can significantly impact the length of your orthodontic care.
 Here are the main types of orthodontic treatment and how they differ in terms of treatment time:

-• Traditional Braces: Traditional metal braces are typically the most effective option for treating complex alignment issues, including severe crowding, large overbites, and jaw misalignments.
-Treatment with traditional braces usually lasts between 18 to 36 months, but in some cases, it can be longer, depending on the severity of the case.
+• Traditional braces: Traditional metal braces are typically an effective option for treating complex alignment issues, including severe crowding, large overbites, and jaw misalignments.
+Treatment with traditional braces usually takes 18 to 36 months, but in some cases, it can be longer or shorter, depending on the severity of the case.

-• Clear Aligners: Clear aligners, like Invisalign, are a popular alternative for those seeking a more discreet treatment.
-They are effective for mild to moderate alignment issues and typically require 12 to 18 months to achieve the desired results.
-However, in some cases, treatment can take longer, especially if the case involves more complex bite issues or if the patient does not wear the aligners as prescribed.
+• Clear aligners: Clear aligners, like Invisalign, are a popular alternative for those seeking a more discreet treatment.
+Treatment time with clear aligners is usually comparable to that of braces.
+However, in some cases, treatment can take longer, if the patient does not wear the aligners as prescribed.

 The Severity of the Dental Problem